 Products Similar To SK ii: Missha Time Revolution First Essence

 Those of you who have looked into products like SK ii before are most probably familiar with Missha’s Time Revolution Essence.
-Not only do these products look extremely similar by the packaging, many people have even come out and speculated that these products use virtually the same formula.
+Not only do these products look extremely similar by the packaging, but many people have also come out and speculated that these products use virtually the same formula.

 While that may not be true, there is a lot of truth to these rumours – the main ingredient in Missha’s Time Revolution is saccharomyces ferment, which, surprise surprise, is another name for yeast broth that comes from the yeast used in the production of wine, beer and bread.
 Not surprisingly, SK ii’s Pitera also comes from a strain of saccharomycopsis.

 So, is it as potent as Pitera?
 Perhaps, although SK ii definitely argues against this.
 Missha’s Essence has better reviews and a higher approval rating than SK ii on both Amazon and YesStyle, not to mention that the price is a fraction of SK ii’s.

 Interestingly, there haven’t been any scientific studies that would state that Pitera is in any way superior to other more affordable yeast extracts that are used in cosmetics.

 Products Similar To SK ii: CosRX Galactomyces 95% Tone Balancing Essence

 The next products similar to SK ii that we are going to discuss use galactomyces ferment, which is used by both CosRX Galactomyces 95% Tone Balancing Essence as well as Secret Key.
 Galactomyces is another fungus that is used in the fermentation in sake.